berrym/lusush/AI_CONTEXT.md

 - All LLE-0XX completion summaries for task-specific patterns
 - Test files for comprehensive examples of each component

-**Current Next Task**: LLE-040 (Input Event Loop) - Implement advanced event processing and optimization.
+**Current Next Task**: LLE-041 (Replace Linenoise Integration) - Replace linenoise calls with LLE throughout Lusush.